Snger/reading-notes/tools/git.md

 exec git commit --amend --reset-author -C HEAD
 ````
 > save and exit editor (to run).
-2. git commit --amend --reset-author --no-edit
-> That works really well on the last commit.
-Nice and simple.
-Doesn't have to be a global change, using --local works too
-> git commit -C <commit> --reset-author
->> --reuse-message=<commit> Take an existing commit object, and reuse the log message and the authorship information (including the timestamp) when creating the commit.
 3. [Changing the Git history of your repository using a script](https://help.github.com/articles/changing-author-info/)
 ````bash
 git_change_author() {